ElektraInitiative/PermaplanT/doc/backend/06performance_benchmarks.md

 ## Scripts

 You can find the scripts in `benchmark/backend/`.
-They are supposed to be run from the repositories root folder.
+They are supposed to be run from the repository's root folder.

 The subfolders contain scripts to run performance benchmarks in specific endpoints.

 ### `setup.sh`

-Execute like the following:
+Execute it as follows:
 `./benchmarks/backend/<endpoint>/setup.sh <username> <password>`.

-It will start the database and backend.
+The database and backend have to be started manually.
 Depending on the endpoint it might execute `insert_data.sh` scripts to insert additional data into the database.

 The script might output instructions while executing.